plone/ploneorg.admin/docs/services.rst

 The certificate and key files are at /srv/deus.plone.org/etc/ssl .
 Please exercise all care in handling of the key file: it should be treated as a secret, highly confidential and protected from unintended disclosure.

+We also have a non-wildcard certificate for www.plone.org/plone.org.
+The key and cert files are on plone.org in /usr/local/etc/nginx/vhosts/ssl.*